vlang/vorum/README.md

 ### Deploying

-Everything, including HTML templates, is in one binary file `vorum`.
+Everything, including HTML templates, is in one binary ~100 KB file `vorum`.
 That's all you need to deploy.

 ### Known problems: